 While you’re in Val Venosta, also check out the Solda Glacier Trail.

 Aosta Valley (Valle d’Aosta) is an autonomous region in Northern Italy, nestled between France, Switzerland, and the Piedmont region.
 Aosta is home to Roman ruins, medieval fortresses, and the highest mountains in the Alps.

 Hikers journey to Valle d’Aosta in order to hike at the foot of the mighty Mont Blanc massif.
 The world-famous Tour du Mont Blanc long-distance hiking trail circumnavigates the Mont Blanc massif, passing through Aosta Valley.
-For easy-going day hikes, we recommend heading to the resort town of Courmayeur and hiking through Val Veny and Val Ferret.

 Another very popular hiking destination is Gran Paradiso National Park, Italy’s first national park dating back to 1922.
 From Aosta Valley, you can enter the park from Valle di Cogne, Valsavarenche, and Valle di Rhêmes.

 The park’s history is tied to the protection of ibex.
 In the mid-19th century, the ibex population was rapidly dwindling.
 Luckily, King Vittorio Emanuele II declared the alpine region a royal hunting reserve, thus safeguarding the population from extinction.
 By 1922, the hunting reserve was donated to the Italian State, for the creation of Gran Paradiso National Park.
 Today, the park’s ibex population continues to flourish.
 While you’re out exploring the park’s valleys, keep your eyes out for herds of ibex.

 Learn More: Best Things to Do in Aosta Valley, Italy